input-output-hk/partner-chains/docs/intro.md

 ```

 Keep in mind that for compatibility with Grandpa, a Partner Chain needs to also use
 the stock Session pallet provided by Substrate.
-As this pallet does is no longer
+As this pallet is no longer
-responsible for managing session committee anymore, its genesis configuration
+responsible for managing session committee, its genesis configuration
 should be left empty, ie.:
 ```json
 {